 Money and Banking Class 12 Notes

-Money and Banking are important aspects of everyone’s day to day life.
+Money and Banking are important aspects of everyone’s day-to-day life.
 There is a lot more to the concept of money than we usually understand.
 The 6th chapter of class 12th macroeconomics talks about money and banking in complete depth.
 Not only this, the chapter carries a lot of weightage as well.
 Read this blog further to revise Money and Banking Class 12 notes, summary and NCERT solutions.

 Just In: Check out Class 10th and Class 12th Date Sheet